Instructors

 Brown Pre-College and Undergraduate Programs provide invaluable professional development opportunities for both beginning and well-established educators.

 The Division of Pre-College and Undergraduate Programs provides academic opportunities for high school and undergraduate students.
-The Division engages throughout the year with students from around the world in intellectually and socially formative and challenging experiences in and out of the classroom with a diverse group of peers, instructors, coaches and staff.
+The Division engages throughout the year with students from around the world in intellectually and socially formative and challenging experiences in and out of the classroom with a diverse group of peers, instructors and staff.
 Brown University’s commitment to independent thinking, critical engagement and personal and community responsibility is manifested in our academically rigorous programs, serving a wide range of students.

 Brown Pre-College Programs